 What are the implications of the global pandemic for how we organise society in Singapore?
-What are the structural and economic consequences for SMEs, including organisations in the cultural sector?
-What can the humanities bring to policy?
-What lessons can we learn from the crisis?

 Dr. Joanne Yoong is Senior Economist at the University of Southern California and Director of the Center for Economic and Social Research; Founder of Research for Impact, Singapore; Visiting Associate Professor at the Yong Loo Lin School of Medicine, NUS; and Honorary Senior Lecturer at the London School of Hygiene and Tropical Medicine.